-How Much Time Do I Have to Start a Car Accident Case?
+How Long do I Have to File a Car Accident Claim?

 Every legal case in Hampton has a time limitation.
 For car accidents, you must start your claim within two years of the date of the accident.
 There are a few exceptions to this general rule, but they rarely apply.
 This might seem like plenty of time, but there are a lot of steps in the car accident claim process—and the sooner you can get started, the better.

-Talk to a Hampton Car Accident Lawyer for Free
+Talk to a Hampton Car Accident Attorney for Free

 Car accidents can be overwhelming in a lot of ways, from the accident itself to getting the right medical care and determining how you are going to get back to work.
 Having the Hampton car accident lawyers at John Foy & Associates on your side helps take some of these pressures off your plate.